nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * Defines its [_API (Application program interface)_](#API) in an `interface` with the same name as the Component.
 * Exposes its functionality using a `{Component Name}Manager` class.

-For example, the `Logic` component (see the class diagram given below) defines it's API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class.<br>
+For example, the `Logic` component (see the class diagram in fig 2.1) defines it's API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class.<br>
 <br>
 <img src="images/LogicClassDiagram.png" width="800"><br><br>

-The _Sequence Diagram_ below shows how the components interact for the scenario where the user issues the command `delete t3`.
+The _Sequence Diagram_ shown in fig 2.2 shows how the components interact for the scenario where the user issues the command `delete t3`.
 <br>
 <img src="images\SDforDeleteTask.png" width="800">